Dr-Tamames-FIU/cop-3530-project-project-8/README.md

 cop-3530-project-project-8 created by GitHub Classroom Angie, Cesar, and Noah

+Cesar: Frontend GIU

+Noah: Backend logic

+Angie: Integration of frontend and backend

-# Decision Dilemma Problem Solver#
+# Decision Dilemma Problem Solver #

 **What is the project?**